Does your Microsoft Access returns the error “Write Conflict: Record Has Been Changed By Another User”?

-The complete record is copied on the clipboard with the changes that you have made and then changes made by other person are displayed on the record.
-You can accept this change or overwrite the changes made on what is saved in clipboard.
+The complete record is copied on the clipboard with the changes that you have made and then changes made by other persons are displayed on the record.
+You can accept this change or overwrite the changes made on what is saved in the clipboard.

 Solution 3# Drop Changes

-Instead of this you have own the lock, you let the other person to keep their saved changes.
+Instead of this, you have owned the lock, you let the other person to keep their saved changes.

 Solution 4# Steps To Resolve Writing Conflict Error In (.Mdb) File

-To resolve this issue, you can use any of the two method mentioned below for a Microsoft Access database (.mdb) file or an Access project (.adp) file.
+To resolve this issue, you can use any of the two methods mentioned below for a Microsoft Access database (.mdb) file or an Access project (.adp) file.

 Method 1: RecordLocks property

-You need to set the RecordLocks property of form to edited record.
+You need to set the RecordLocks property of the form to the edited record.
 To perform this just tries the following steps:

 Method 2: Add Code To The Ondeactivate Event Procedure

-Second method is to add code to the OnDeactivate event procedure of both the forms in order to save the record.
-So, for doing this, follow down theses steps:
+The second method is to add code to the OnDeactivate event procedure of both the forms in order to save the record.
+So, for doing this, follow down these steps: